 DISCLOSURE: If you find the topics of pregnancy, infertility, or the parenting journey to be triggering in any way, please be aware this blog post delves into all of these topics.
 My sole intention with this childfree by choice post is to share my truth, our story, and our journey to the decision.
-It is not to judge those who are on a different path or meant to displace, persuade, encourage or discourage you to follow our path.
+It is not to judge a lot of people who are on a different path or meant to displace, persuade, encourage or discourage you to follow our path.
 To be clear, I will always support, encourage, love, and adore our friends, family, and strangers alike who have children.
 Parents are phenomenal.
 Children are a gift.
 Whatever stage you are in, I’m here for you.
 I respect your choice, your journey, your body, and your decision.

 Grab your coffee and settle in for a very long (perhaps my longest ever) blog post, friends.
 Transparently, I’m feeling nervous and incredibly vulnerable, as I would never want to offend anyone or say the wrong thing.